top of page

 For people who don’t have workplace benefits or disposable income, counselling can seem unaffordable and out of reach.
 While there are several low-income and sliding-scale options in Victoria, often these are staffed by volunteer counsellors and are limited in the therapeutic services they can provide.
 They can have long waitlists and usually cap the number of sessions.
 At the bottom of this post is a list of these services in Victoria, British Columbia.
 All of these volunteer-run agencies can provide reliable support, but they may not be able to provide the depth or duration of therapy that you are looking for.

 Often when someone seeks counselling, they are looking for help with a specific challenge but also looking for a counsellor who will really connect with them, maybe for months or years.
 This allows the client to return to someone trusted and familiar who already knows parts of their story as they walk through different seasons of life.
-Private counselling is one of the few options for this kind of long-term, personal relationship.
+Private counselling is one of the few options for this kind of long-term, personal relationship, and it is what we offer at Arbour Counselling Centre.
+The cost of private counselling is usually covered or diminished through an employer's extended benefit plan, but for those who aren't enrolled in a benefit plan, Arbour tries to do something to help.

 SAJE BC: Young adults between the ages of 19 and 26 who have spent time in the care of the Ministry of Children and Family Development (foster care, group home, family arrangement, Youth Agreement, etc.) are eligible for paid counselling services with the certified therapist of their choice up to $1500/year.
 All Arbour therapists are certified to work for the SAJE program.